akiradeveloper/macro-of-inline/README.md

 ### Other Limitations

-- Pycparser can't parser codes with GCC-extensions.
+- Pycparser can't parse codes with GCC-extensions.
 Make sure that the input code doesn't have one after preprocessing.

 ## Installation